 BSRC ADMISSION REQUIREMENTS

 Admission in this policy refers to a formal evaluation of program prerequisites and other course work so that those students who gain formal admission can advance to the junior and senior level respiratory care courses.
 This policy should not be confused with freshman and sophomore students who are respiratory care majors.
-Being a respiratory care major does not imply or guarantee program admission.
+Being a respiratory care major does not guarantee program admission.